 Where to eat

-Beyond the traditional Creole and Cajun cooking you find across the city, there are some great local eateries down Magazine serving different dishes.
-Reginelli’s has some of the best pizza in the city.
+Beyond the traditional Creole and Cajun cooking you find across the city, there are some great local eateries down Magazine serving cuisine from all around the world.
+You'll find Israeli, Thai, Indian and Italian.
+Speaking of the latter, Reginelli’s has some of the best pizza in the city.
 Try the Smokin’ Chicken pizza.
 It’s not as spicy as it sounds, but the flavor is incredible.

 If you like Mediterranean food, then Byblo’s is the place to go.
 It’s a casual sit-down spot with a great view of the hustle and bustle that makes up Magazine Street.
 The food is surprisingly good for standard Mediterranean cuisine.
 Do yourself a favor and order the cheese sticks appetizer.
 The combination of melted cheeses and pepper jelly is addictive.